johnnovak/Nuked-SC55-CLAP/README.md

 The main build method is via CMake and vcpkg.
 This is what the CI workflow uses.

+On Linux you can also build without vcpkg, using [system libraries](#using-system-libs-on-linux-alternative-build-method).

 ### Prerequisites

 #### All platforms